JaytheSpazz/PipeHow/content/new-class.md

 }
 ```

-Between each example in this section, assume that I run the code defining the class again and create a new `[Money]` object using the line below.
+Between each example in this section, assume that I run the code defining the class again to re-define the class in my PowerShell session, assume that I create a new `[Money]` object using the line below.

 ```PowerShell
 PS PipeHow:\Blog> $Money = New-Object Money
 ```

-Creating a class isn't harder than that, but what is hard is to see how representation of an amount is going to be useful.
+Creating a class isn't harder than that, but what is hard is to see how a simple representation of an of money amount is going to be very useful.

 ```PowerShell
 PS PipeHow:\Blog> $Money